 What is Inviwo?

-Inviwo is a software framework for the rapid prototyping visualizations.
-It is written in C++, exploits modern graphics hardware and is available under BSD license, which permits free use in any setup - also commercially
+Inviwo is a rapid prototyping framework that allows you to easily build data processing pipelines with integrated interaction and visualization.
+It is available under a BSD license, which permits free use in any setup - also commercially

 Rapid prototyping

-Inviwo provides a rich visual interface for the easy creation of custom visualizations.
-These visualizations can be saved, modified, and reused on other data.
+Inviwo provides a rich visual interface for creating data processing and visualization pipelines.
+These pipelines can be saved, modified, and reused on other data.

 Python integration

-Besides being realized in C++, Inviwo exposes a Python 3.7 API, supports Python development, and has Python scripting integrated for batch processing.
+Inviwo exposes a Python API and has Python scripting integrated for batch processing.

 Full extendability

-Inviwo can be extended by implementing own Processors, which can be organized in modules.
-See our tutorials on creating processors and modules.
+Inviwo can easily be extended by implementing your own data processing and visualization algorithms.
+See our tutorials on creating processors (data processing building blocks) using our plugin-in module system.

 Documentation

-To get started with Inviwo, we provide guides on how to install, develop new processors, and create new modules.
-We also made video tutorials on the most important concepts.
+Checkout the getting started pages for guides on how to install, develop new processors, and create new modules.
+You can also find video tutorials on the most important concepts.

 Community